raptorbox/raptorbox.github.io/docs/pages/documentation/getting-started.md

 git tag
 ```

-After downloading or cloning the release, run the following command.
+After downloading or cloning the release, run the following command in terminal.

 ```
 echo "127.0.0.1  raptor.local" | sudo tee -a /etc/hosts